Owenll66/Owenll66.github.io/_posts/2019-09-15-neteaseMusicOnVSC copy.md

 ---
 layout: blog

-title: How to play music on Visual Studio Code - A Free music plugin
+title: Playing music on Visual Studio Code - A Free music plugin

 description: This blog will introduce the steps to install Netease Music plugin to VSC

 author: owenll66
 ---

-# How to play music on Visual Studio Code - A Free music plugin
+# Playing music on Visual Studio Code - A Free music plugin

 ## Here are the steps to install NeteaseMusic plugin